 Other potential causes include age, sun exposure, dehydrated skin, genetics or smoking tobacco.
 As we age, we lose facial volume and skin elasticity, which causes wrinkles in the skin.
 UV light breaks down the proteins that support the layers of the skin – collagen and elastin.
 As they break down, your skin begins to sag inward, creating smile lines.
-The toxic chemicals from smoking cigarettes and pipes are concentrated around the mouth and cause extreme damage to the skin around it.
+The toxic chemicals from smoking cigarettes and pipes are concentrated around the mouth and also cause extreme damage to the skin around it.

 So, how can you remove smile lines from the face?
-What is the best way to get rid of nasolabial folds?
+What is the best way to get rid of nasolabial folds permanently?
 It depends.
 There are a variety of treatment options available – surgical and non-surgical.
-Talk with your doctor, dermatologist or surgeon to see what specific procedures or remedies they specifically recommend for you to remove nasolabial folds.
+Talk with your doctor, dermatologist or surgeon to see what specific procedures or remedies they specifically recommend for you to remove or reduce nasolabial folds.

 These fillers are injected around the creases, and work to plump or boost the skin, diminishing the appearance of smile lines.
 The effects of injectable fillers are noticeable right away, and each treatment typically lasts for six to twelve months.
 The results of these fillers can be reversed if you don’t like them.

 Botulinum toxins are technically injectable fillers, but they work in a different way.
 Botox weakens the muscles in a given area, which makes lines and wrinkles less noticeable.
 The results of this treatment for nasolabial folds are visible a few days after the procedure, and to maintain the desired results, the patient will need this treatment every few months.
 The price of Botox depends on how many units the doctor uses.

-This treatment removes the top layer of skin cells, revealing the lower layer of skin and decreasing wrinkles.
+This nasolabial folds treatment removes the top layer of skin cells, revealing the lower layer of skin and decreasing wrinkles.
 To maintain desired results, these treatments occur every few months.

 What You Can Do Today